If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.

-Full of restaurants, cafes, bars, and souvenirs shops, you’ll never run out of things to do in Stockholm in winter wandering around Gamla Stan.
+Full of restaurants, cafes, bars, and souvenirs shops, you’ll never run out of things to do in Stockholm while you’re wandering around Gamla Stan.

-If you’re not staying in a hostel or a hotel with a sauna, you can find them around the city.
+Even if you’re not staying in a hostel or a hotel with a sauna, you can a wonderful sauna or public bathhouse around the city.

 Centralbadet (Central Bath) is one of the most beautiful, with Art Nouveau décor and plenty of saunas and heated swimming pools to choose from.

 Check out their website here for more information; you can get a day pass for around 450 SEK ($41) on weekdays and Friday before 3 PM or for 650 SEK ($59) on weekends and Fridays after 3 PM.

 You can also do this fun winter tour that combines a kayak on the Stockholm Archipelago, a fika break, and some sauna time — a classic Swedish winter day if there ever was one!

 Stockholm itself makes up 14 islands, joined by 57 bridges, which makes water such an important part of any trip to Stockholm – even in winter.